 The Breitling Navitimer is a highly sought after watch for those who love avionics and highly functional watches.
 And given Breitlings history in the field, it is certainly no surprise either.

 Breitling first began producing chronographs for pilots back in 1915, in the very early years of aviation.
-But it was only in the 1930s that they took their watches to the point of the current Navitimer with not only a 3 dial chronograph but a slide rule incorporated into the bezel.
+But it was only in the 1930s that they took their watches to the point of the current Breitling Navitimer with not only a 3 dial chronograph but also a slide rule bezel.

 Our Top Picks

 Chinese watches are starting to flood the market, and they are giving us very good copies of many high-end watches like the Breitling Navitimer.